Diogo46/SO-Project-1-/Trabalho1/README.md

 Restores a deleted file to its original location (by ID or filename).
 ./recycle_bin.sh restore <file_id or filename>

 When restoring by filename, if there are two or more files with the same name, the user will be prompted via a menu to select which file he wants.
 Supports both versions.
-The first argument will always be read as a name, unless you use --id to make it an ID.
-It's more natural for the user.
+The first argument will always be read as a name, unless you use --id to make it an ID, making it for intuitive to use.
 ./recycle_bin.sh restore 12345_abcd
 ./recycle_bin.sh restore --pattern=report